silverwind/droppy/README.md

     "port": 443,
     "protocol": "https",
     "key": "~/certs/example.com.key",
-    "cert": "~/certs/example.com.crt",
+    "cert": "~/certs/example.com.crt"
-    "dhparam": "~/certs/example.com.dh",
-    "hsts": 31536000
   }
 ]
 ```
 The above configuration will result in:

 - HTTP listening on all IPv4 and IPv6 interfaces, port 80 and on the unix domain socket `/tmp/droppy`.
-- HTTPS listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided TLS files.
+- HTTPS listening on all IPv4 interfaces, port 443 using the provided TLS files.

 A listener object accepts these options: